Messinia Football Clubs Association

-The Messinia Football Clubs Association is part of the Greek Football Federation that includes football (soccer) teams in the Messenia regional unit.
+The Messinia Football Clubs Association is responsible for football in prefecture of Messinia.
+Its offices are housed in Kalamanta and it is a member of the part of the Hellenic Football Federation.

 History

 Its first attempt to run their own football (soccer) union in Messinia happened with the running of the council in Kalamanta.
 In 1929, the Patras FCA asked from the Greek Football Federation not to try to run their own union as it was known that the association was part of the union.

 Information sources

 The MFCA which is headquartered in Kalamata, the prefectural capital and the power of including of over 70 football (soccer) clubs.
 Basic organizations of the MFCA is the local football (soccer) championships in three divisions and the Messinia Cup in which features teams in prefectural divisions and the association-member of the MFCA enters the fourth division and its artistic honors of the prefectural association of the highest divisions, the first, the second and the third divisions.